Travelling with kids

 - Word association game: You start with any random word and take it in turns to say words that are associated with that item.
 So it might go “fish, water, drink, mouth, teeth, toothpaste…

 - The story game: Take it in turns to tell a story, the first person introduces the setting and the characters, the second person describes a problem, the next person provides the solution and the last person provides an ending.
-Or if there is less people alternate between you
+Or if there are less people alternate between you.

 4. Change of clothes

-As the mother of of a travel sick child I never travel anywhere with out a spare tshirt for him and me.
-It takes up very little space if your fold them up into a drawstring bag.
+As the mother of a travel sick child I never travel anywhere without a spare t-shirt for him and me.
+It takes up very little space if you fold them up into a drawstring bag.
 Hopefully you won’t need them but if you do you will be eternally grateful that you didn’t have to sit for the rest of the 5 hour flight covered in vomit, (trust me, I have and it’s not nice).

 6. Travelling with Under 2’s

 - Multi-use products can be an absolute life saver on long jouneys.
 Saving you so much space.
 Our multi-use cover won silver in Mother and Baby best travel product under £30.
-It can be used as a breast feeding cover, blanket, car seat cover for nap times, bib, high chair cover you name it we cover it.
+It can be used as a breast feeding cover, blanket, a safe car seat cover for nap times, bib, high chair cover.
+You name it we cover it.
 It can also be placed over the baby bassinets provided for babies on long haul flights. www.covermebaby.co.uk/shop

 - Nappies and wipes